lowRISC/opentitan/doc/getting_started/build_sw.md

 `--build_tests_only` is important when matching wildcards if you aren't using `--build_tag_filters` to prevent `bazelisk.sh test //...` from building targets that are filtered out by `--test_tag_filters`.

-There is no way to filter out dependencies of a test\_suite such as `//sw/device/tests:uart_smoketest` (Which is a suite that's assembled by the `opentitan_functest` rule) from a build.
+There is no way to filter out dependencies of a test\_suite such as `//sw/device/tests:uart_smoketest` (Which is a suite that's assembled by the `opentitan_test` rule) from a build.

 ### Running on-device Tests